Blendify/blender-manual/blender_docs/manual/physics/particles/properties/visualization.rst

    The objects in the group are selected in a random order, and only one object is displayed in place of a particle.
    Please note that this mechanism fully replaces old Blender particles system using parentage and DupliVerts to replace particles with actual geometry.
-   This method is fully deprecated and doesn't work anymore.
+   This method is fully deprecated and does not work anymore.

 Size
    Size of the objects